 For a procedure to be useful, we need to apply it.
 In Section 3.4.2, we saw the syntax and evaluation rule for an ApplicationExpression when the procedure to be applied is a primitive procedure.
-The syntax for applying a constructed procedure is identical:
+The syntax for applying a constructed procedure is identical to the syntax for applying a primitive procedure.